TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Select styles

-Shop Now: 80% Off Final Markdowns
+Shop Now: Red Zone Clearance 80% Off Final Markdowns

 Plus!
 New Markdowns 50-70% Off

-Shop Clearance Now: Download the JCPenney App and Get Shopping Check Out The App: Download on the App Store Get it on Google Play
+Shop Now: Download the JCPenney App and Get Shopping Check Out The App: Download on the App Store Get it on Google Play

 Recommendations Discover handpicked items we think you'll love. sign in